spree/spree/guides/content/user/orders/order-states.md

 ## Introduction

 A new order is initiated when a customer places a product in their shopping cart.
 The order then passes through several states before it is considered **Complete**.
 The order states are listed below.
 An order cannot continue to the next state until the previous state has been succesfully completed.
-For example, an order cannot proceed to the **Delivery** state until the customer has provided their billing and shipping address for the order.
+For example, an order cannot proceed to the **Delivery** state until the customer has provided their billing and shipping address for the order during the **Address** step.

 ## Order States

+The states that an order passes through are as follows:

 * **Cart** - One or more products have been added to the Shopping Cart
 * **Address** - The store is ready to receive the billing and shipping address information for the order.